 Windows 10’s Action Center finally brought you a central location for all your notifications to Windows.
 With the Anniversary Update of Windows 10, you can now set priorities for applications so they are grouped in the Action Center just the way you want.

-RELATED: How to Use and Configure the New Notification Center in Windows 10
+Related: How to Disable Notification Sounds in Windows 10

 To set a notification priority, open the Settings app by pressing Start and clicking the Settings button (or just by pressing Windows+I).
 On the Windows Settings screen, click “System.”